Preparing for an Autism Diagnostic Appointment as a Teen or Adult

 • Episodes of self-harm

-• Panic / anxiety attacks
+• Panic attacks or anxiety crises

 • Generalized anxiety